MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/bhold-integration-installation.md

 Where:

 -   *\<BHOLD_Server\>* specifies the name of the BHOLD server as found in the original version of the file

 -   *\<MIM_Server\>* specifies the name of the FIM server as found in the original version of the file

 -   *\<BHOLD_Server_FQDN\>* specifies the fully qualified domain name (FQDN) of the BHOLD server

 -   *\<MIM_Port\>* specifies the port number of the FIM server as found in the original version of the file

 -   *\<MIM_Server_FQDN\>* specifies the FQDN of the FIM server

 -   *\<MIM_SSL_Port\>* specifies a different port for use with SSL on the FIM server

-**Enable approval workflows in BHOLD Core**
+### Enable approval workflows in BHOLD Core

 When FIM and BHOLD are integrated for self-service, the workflows for approvals are run in the FIM Service.
 This is similar to the workflow model for requests that originate in the FIM Portal, such as when a user submits a request to join a distribution list.
 There are key differences between BHOLD role workflows and other workflows hosted in the FIM Service, however.
 In the case of BHOLD, workflow parameters that specify which users must approve a role request originate in BHOLD, rather than being stored in the workflow definitions in the FIM Service database.
 These parameters are provided to the FIM Service by BHOLD when the first request is made, and an action workflow communicates the results back to BHOLD Core.

 BHOLD selects an approver for a self-service request in one of three ways:

--   **Line manager as approver: role-based selection for an organizational unit (orgunit)**
-    If a role has an attribute named roletype that is set to Approver or Escalator, and if that role is linked to one or more users in the context of an orgunit, requests from users within that orgunit must be approved by one of the users that is linked to the role with the Approver or Escalator roletype.
+-   **Line manager as approver: role-based selection for an organizational unit (OrgUnit)** If a role has an attribute named roletype that is set to Approver or Escalator, and if that role is linked to one or more users in the context of an OrgUnit, requests from users within that OrgUnit must be approved by one  of the users that is linked to the role with the Approver or Escalator roletype.

--   **Line manager as approver: attribute-based selection for an orgunit**
-    Each orgunit can have one or more attributes that specify the aliases of users who can approve role assignments for other users in the orgunit.
+-   **Line manager as approver: attribute-based selection for an OrgUnit** Each OrgUnit can have one or more attributes that specify the aliases of users who can approve role assignments for other users in the OrgUnit.
 These attributes are named approver1, approver2, and so on.
-When a user in the orgunit requests a role assignment, BHOLD routes the request (through FIM) to the users specified by the orgunit approver attributes.
-If an orgunit does not have any of these attributes set, BHOLD checks parent orgunits up to the root orgunit.
+When a user in the OrgUnit requests a role assignment, BHOLD routes the request (through FIM) to the users specified by the OrgUnit approver attributes.
+If an OrgUnit does not have any of these attributes set, BHOLD checks parent OrgUnits up to the root OrgUnit.

--   **Role manager as approver: attribute-based selection for a role**
-    A role can have one or more attributes (also named approver1, and so on) that specify the aliases of users who can approve the assignment of the role.
+-   **Role manager as approver: attribute-based selection for a role** A role can have one or more attributes (also named approver1, and so on) that specify the aliases of users who can approve the assignment of the role.
 When a user requests to be assigned a role that has these approver attributes set, BHOLD routes the request to the users specified by the attributes.

 If an approver for a self-service role request is not specified by one of these methods, by default BHOLD automatically assigns the role without requiring approval.
-For this reason, immediately after installing BHOLD FIM Integration, you should configure the root orgunit with the alias of an approver, such as the root account.
+For this reason, immediately after installing BHOLD FIM Integration, you should configure the root OrgUnit with the alias of an approver, such as the root account.
 This will prevent a user from unintentionally being granted a role before a more comprehensive approval policy can be implemented.

-**To configure an approver for the root orgunit**
+#### To configure an approver for the root OrgUnit

 1. Log on to the BHOLD Core server as an administrator.